A Lot or a Little?

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

+With great dialogue and broad, acid-tongued characters, this film is funny, sophisticated, and delightful to watch.
 THE WOMEN was a ground-breaking movie in 1939.
-It's about women, written by women, with an all-female cast (not a single man appears on screen).
+It's about women, written by women, with an all-female cast (not a single man appears on-screen).
 The movie takes a brash look at the lives and manners of a group of gossipy, catty "friends" in New York City.
 They're rich; they're self-centered.
 Some are social-climbers; some are saintly.
-And with great dialog and broad, acid-tongued characters, it's all funny, sophisticated, and delightful to watch.
 Its simple plot is accompanied by a number of fully drawn set pieces evoking the world of the very rich in 1939: the beauty salon, the exercise studio, department store fitting rooms and, though the rest of the movie is in beautiful black-and-white, a lengthy fashion show in bright Technicolor that dazzles with the fabulous costumes of the day.

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.